What Do Automotive and Watercraft Service Attendant Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Are There Job Opportunities for Automotive and Watercraft Service Attendants?
+Is There Going to be Demand for Automotive and Watercraft Service Attendants?

-There were about 110,000 jobs for Automotive and Watercraft Service Attendant in 2016 (in the United States).
+In 2016, there was an estimated number of 110,000 jobs in the United States for Automotive and Watercraft Service Attendant.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Automotive and Watercraft Service Attendant by 2026.
 The BLS estimates 20,000 yearly job openings in this field.

 The states with the most job growth for Automotive & Watercraft Service Attendant are Utah, Idaho, and Georgia.
 Watch out if you plan on working in Montana, Alaska, or Maine.
 These states have the worst job growth for this type of profession.